itsjoshuagraves/digitalgarden/content/docs/articles/effective remote feedback.md

 Here are a few refocusing statements in action:

 > “I don’t intend to imply you’re not a skillful enough designer, I’m saying that this isn’t up to our team’s standards.
 We can &mdash, and we want — to help you get there though.”
 >
+> “I’m not saying you have to do it my way.
+I know that you’ve got a lot more expertise in designing interfaces than I do.
+I just wanted to say that we need to consult with one another before sending the prototypes to the stakeholders because I’m responsible for doing the accessibility audits and don’t want any unnecessary back and forth to happen.”
+>
+> “It’s not that you aren’t welcome to contribute to the user interviews or you aren’t a part of our team, your expertise in this is essential.
+Rather I would say that the type of questions you asked could taint our user research.
+Can we talk about how to reframe those questions?”

 By framing the statements like in these examples, we actively address someone’s humanity and experience, and at the same time, we shift the conversation in a way that overcomes the objection or misunderstanding.